kurt980/Python_Notes/README.md

-# LC_Notes
-Notes and Code from LC practice
+Notes and Codes about Python in general, including Leetcode problems